 NAV CANADA was incorporated as a non-share capital corporation pursuant to Part II of the Canada Corporations Act to acquire, own, manage, operate, maintain and develop the Canadian civil air navigation system (the ANS), as defined in the Civil Air Navigation Services Commercialization Act (the ANS Act).
 NAV CANADA has been continued under the Canada Not-for-profit Corporations Act.
 The fundamental principles governing the mandate conferred on NAV CANADA by the ANS Act include the right to provide civil air navigation services and the exclusive ability to set and collect customer service charges for such services.
-NAV CANADA and its subsidiaries' (collectively, the Company) core business is to provide air navigation services, which is the Company's only reportable segment.
-The Company's air navigation services are provided primarily within Canada.
+NAV CANADA and its subsidiaries' (collectively, the Company) core business is to provide air navigation services are provided primarily within Canada.